From Me to You (George Duke album)

-From Me to You is the tenth studio album by American keyboardist and record producer George Duke.
+From Me to You is the eighth studio album by American keyboardist and record producer George Duke.
 It was released in 1977 through Epic Records, making it his debut release for the label.
 Recording sessions for the album took place at Paramount Recording Studios in Los Angeles, California.
 The album features contributions from several musicians, including vocalist Dianne Reeves, guitarist Michael Sembello, bassist Stanley Clarke, drummer Leon "Ndugu" Chancler, percussionist Emil Richards, saxophonist Ernie Watts, trombonist Glenn Ferris, trumpeter Bobby Bryant, cellist Ray Kelley and others.

 Reaching a peak position of number 192 on the US Billboard 200, the album remained on the chart for a total of three weeks.
 The album spawned one single, "'Scuse Me Miss".